mark-james-coder/Boris-Bikes/README.md

 ## The Challenge

 This challenge was to be completed using pair programming and in a TDD manner, using doubles, mocks and mixins.
-I also completed the post-challenge User Story: ensuring docked objects are actually bikes.
+I also completed the post-challenge user story 'docking stations to ensure that returned entities are actually bikes'.

 ### User Stories
 ```